creativescala/krop/docs/src/pages/routes/README.md

   .handle(userId => s"You asked for the user ${userId.toString}")
 ```

 [Request](request.md) and [Response](response.md) have separate pages, so here we'll just discuss the handler.
-There are three ways to create a handler, using `handle`, `handleIO`, or `passthrough`.
-Assuming the request produces a value of type `A` and the response needs a value of type `B`.
+There are three ways to create a handler: using `handle`, `handleIO`, or `passthrough`.
+Assume the request produces a value of type `A` and the response needs a value of type `B`.
 Then these three methods have the following meaning:

 - `handle` is a function `A => B`;
 - `handle` is a function `A => IO[B]`; and
 - `passthrough`, which can only be called when `A` is the same type as `B`, means that the output of the request is connected directly to the input of the response.
-This is useful, for example, when the response is loading a static file from the file system or the resources, and the request produces the name of the file to load.
+This is useful, for example, when the response is loading a static file from the file system, and the request produces the name of the file to load.

 ### Type Transformations for Handlers